Table of Contents

 Section 5: Time Horizons and Risk Tolerance

 Time horizon means the length of time you expect to hold an investment before needing to sell it or liquidate it.
 Risk tolerance, on the other hand, refers to the level of danger or fluctuation in returns that an investor is willing to take.
 These concepts are related and they are vital for developing an investment plan that aligns with your financial goals and circumstances.
 As we discussed debt and equity above, we mentioned that debt is less risky and equity carries higher risk.
-It’s very important for you to assess how much risk you are willing to take before making any decisions.
+You need to assess how much risk you are willing to take before making any decisions.
 A moderate strategy would be to invest in hybrid mutual funds, which also combine debt and equity aspects to give a more balanced option.
 The more time you have, the more returns you’ll earn as your investment strategy can be really aggressive.
 Start investing to buy your new car as soon as you can.

 Section 6: Monitoring and Adjusting Investments